DapaLMS1/Catalog_of_Repos/README.md

 Image Generation: Executes the generate_preview_script.js Node.js file.

-This script uses simple-git to analyze the repository data.
+This script uses simple-git and the GitHub API to fetch and analyze data from all target repositories.

-It uses Puppeteer to launch a headless browser, render a custom HTML/CSS template containing the repository data, and take a high-resolution screenshot.
+It uses Puppeteer to launch a headless browser, render a custom HTML/CSS template containing each repository's data, and take a high-resolution screenshot for each.

-Commit: The stefanzweifel/git-auto-commit-action checks for the newly created image file (typically in a previews/ directory).
-If changes are detected, it automatically commits and pushes the image back to the repository under the name github-actions[bot].
+Commit: The stefanzweifel/git-auto-commit-action checks for the newly created image files (typically in a previews/ directory).
+If changes are detected, it automatically commits and pushes the images back to the repository under the name github-actions[bot].

 📂 Required Files